myers-dev/throughput-testing/README.md

 ### Register AFWEnableAccelnet feature

 To enable the Azure Firewall Premium performance boost, run the following Azure PowerShell commands.
 This feature is applied at the subscription level for all Firewalls (VNet Firewalls and SecureHub Firewalls).
-More [here](https://docs.microsoft.com/en-us/azure/firewall/firewall-performance)
+More [here](https://docs.microsoft.com/en-us/azure/firewall/firewall-performance) and [here](https://docs.microsoft.com/en-us/azure/firewall/firewall-preview)

+Commands are run in Azure PowerShell to enable the features.
+For the feature to immediately take effect, an operation needs to be run on the firewall.
+This can be a rule change (least intrusive), a setting change, or a stop/start operation.
+Otherwise, the firewall/s is updated with the feature within several days.

+[5:05 PM] Mark Gakman
+This is what we wrote in the docs for the preview feature

 ```